 Official academic transcripts will be prepared by Academic Registry and mailed to your correspondence address in late September.

-The Department will notify you separately about your Exemptions after our recommendations have been accepted by the IFoA.
-We expect letters to be distributed around the end of September.
+The Department will notify you separately about your Exemptions after our recommendations have been accepted by the UK actuarial profession (subject to you graduating).
+We expect letters to be distributed around July or August.